• Home

 Presenter: Shelly Otenbaker, WayPoint Marketing Communications

-Room Location: TBD
+Room Location: Emerald A

 AI tools are increasingly being integrated into marketing for content creation, particularly to enhance tasks like writing, SEO, videography and more.
 However, it can be overwhelming to understand which tools to use and when.
 Join Shelly Otenbaker, WayPoint Marketing Communications, as she explores the newest AI tools available to marketers and sales professionals and the decision-making considerations – such as cost, value and business goals - that will help ensure that investment in (and use of) these tools is worthwhile and productive.